izumiFinance/iZiSwap-periphery/deployment.md

 ### 2. test

-first, copy compiled ".json" files from  `izumi-swap-core` and `WETH9.json` into periphery's `test/core/`
+first, copy compiled ".json" files from  `izumi-swap-core` and `WETH9.json` into periphery's `test/core/`.
+If no `test/core` dir, just create it and then copy those files.

 after that, hierarchy of `test/core` will look like following